 How about if we cook some delicious hamburgers with homemade whole wheat buns this weekend?

-You will see how easy and fast it is to make this buns.
-You’re going to wonder why you didn’t do it sooner!
+You will see how easy and fast it is to make this homemade whole wheat burger buns!
+And you’re going to wonder why you didn’t do it before!
 If you have children, it is a menu that you cannot miss because they love it!
 And what better than homemade, with our hands and with the knowledge of the quality of the ingredients that we use for it.

-With these proportions you can make half a dozen whole wheat hamburger buns in a standard classic size.
-Although this can vary from the taste of each one.
-My personal opinion I do not like very high buns because when we put all the ingredients the hamburger is super high and a little difficult to eat.
+With these proportions, they are enough to make half a dozen classic size hamburger buns.
+But this can vary according to the preference of each one.
+I in particular do not like high bread because when all the ingredients that accompany the hamburger are added, it is too high and it is a bit difficult to eat.

 - Salt 5 g / 0,18 oz / 1 tsp